-ACTION ITEM WW-10: LOCAL PUBLIC EDUCATION PROGRAM
+WW-10: LOCAL PUBLIC EDUCATION PROGRAM

-Intent Responsible Party In Coordination With

-To increase knowledge and awareness Local Wastewater Provider Stormwater Management Staff

-of water resource protection with the County Board of Health

-goal of building public support for local actions and activities as well as long Local Water Provider

-term behavior change.

-Points of Integration

-The development and implementation

-of an integrated education program is

-encouraged.
-Public education can be

-integrated to address water

-conservation, watershed management,

-septic systems and wastewater in order

-to emphasize the interconnected nature

-of water resources and their

-management.
+Intent Responsible Party In Coordination With Local Wastewater Provider Stormwater Management Staff To increase knowledge and awareness of water resource protection with the County Board of Health goal of building public support for local Local Water Provider actions and activities as well as long term behavior change.
+Points of Integration The development and implementation of an integrated education program is encouraged.
+Public education can be integrated to address water conservation, watershed management, septic systems and wastewater in order to emphasize the interconnected nature of water resources and their management.